Online therapy for women carrying the weight of betrayal, secrecy or infidelity

 • Re-write narratives about your story so that they serve you

-• Separate yourself from the addicts behaviours (understand and believe you did not cause the betrayal)
+• Separate your self and worth from the choices and behaviours of your partner (understand and believe you did not cause the betrayal)

-• Find safe and do-able ways to show up in your life
+• Find safe and do-able ways to stay connect to life and self - even when it’s hard

-• Develop healthier boundaries that support your safety and wellbeing
+• Develop boundaries that protect your nervous system and emotional wellbeing

 • Create ways to ‘live in question’ during the acute stages of trauma (when making life changing decisions may not be feasible)